hanxinzhang/dst/README.md

 | F, 61–        | 33,281,829     | 35,507,396     |
 | M, 61–        | 28,399,046     | 30,241,444     |

+The average effective population size on the DST change dates every year is approximately 32 million.
+It means, on average, our database cover around 32 million people in the US around the DST dates every year.
+This represents about tenth of the whole country.

 ## Cost of daylight saving time

 The elevation of relative risks translate to around